djdrysdale/digital-garden/posts/dont-judge-strategy-by-the-result.md

 date: "2020-10-28"
 categories:
   - "strategy"
-description: It’s easy to judge a decision based on the outcome it produces.
+description: "It’s easy to judge a decision based on the outcome it produces.
 But we shouldn’t be so hasty.
-An example from baseball can help illustrate why the quality of a decision and the result of a decision are two very different things.
+An example from baseball can help illustrate why the quality of a decision and the result of a decision are two very different things."
 ---